 “It’s important to us to welcome these students, tell them about what our business does and encourage them to continue studying STEM subjects as they provide an excellent grounding for many careers.”

-Stephen Barr, Managing Director of Almac’s Sciences business unit, who oversees the Pathway™ program, said: “Our STEM Ambassadors play a key role in the success of our Outreach program.
+Stephen Barr, Managing Director of Almac’s Sciences business unit, who oversees the Pathway™ programme, said: “Our STEM Ambassadors play a key role in the success of our Outreach programme.
 They are Almac employees who are keen to promote STEM subjects and the associated career pathways and they deliver presentations to school groups, facilitate onsite visits and host work experience placements.”

-Pupils from the first schools taking part in this year’s outreach program included those from Lurgan College, Our Lady’s Grammar School in Newry and Shimna Integrated College in Newcastle.
+Pupils from the first schools taking part in this year’s outreach programme included those from Lurgan College, Our Lady’s Grammar School in Newry and Shimna Integrated College in Newcastle.